 Depending on the type of operation the helicopter primarily flies, the aircon unit may not be fitted or be removed altogether, like the helicopter I’m currently sitting in while writing this article.
 It was originally used in South America and had air conditioning.
 Now it is used as a utility helicopter the weight saving was required far more than the comfort factor, so it was removed!

-The most common areas where you will find air conditioning in a helicopter is in the VIP and MedEvac helicopter sectors as this is a must have.
+The most common areas where you will find air conditioning in a helicopter are in the VIP and MedEvac helicopter sectors as this is a must-have.
 Depending on the company you may also find tour helicopters fitted with air conditioning.

 Just the same as a heater, it takes time for the air conditioning system to cool down the cabin, for this reason, most VIP helicopters are either started by the pilots several minutes before their passengers show up or in the case of large helicopters, they can be fitted with an APU.